JustAdam/drupal-platform-manager/README.md

 	$ ./dmu update

+Update only this distrubution

+	$ ./dmu update distribution-name

 Create a release only

 	$ ./dmu update --create-release

+Create a release only for this distribution

+	$ ./dmu update distribution-name --create-release

 Clean up releases folder and remove assets (from downloads folder) which are no longer used (determined by which symlinks exist in releases).
 _--dirs=3_ will keep the latest 3 directories in releases.
 Defaults to 5.